Thursday, February 23, 2012

 How is the Individuation Process Related to Self Esteem Activities?

 First of all, what is individuation?
 Individuation is a process of separation from the identities that others have told you about who you are.
-This process is a self esteem activity because it increases your self worth and self esteem by claiming your uniqueness and your values.
-The more you know yourself and your unique voice and qualities, the more able you are to know your expertices and your limits and the better to navigate in your world.
-There are different individuation processes…
+These processes are a self esteem activities because the process increases your self worth and self esteem by claiming your uniqueness and your values.
+The more you know yourself and your unique voice and qualities, the more able you are to know your strengths and your limits and the better to navigate in your world.
+There are four different individuation processes in these self esteem activities: 1.
+The first individuation process usually occurs...
+Read More

 Are You Trying To Hide Your Crabbiness?
 Nonverbal Communication

 Trying to hide your feelings is very difficult.
 The truth is, we are always expressing through Nonverbal communication.
 Some people can read nonverbal communication more easily than others.
-Another word for crabbiness is irritability.
-You are not feeling satisfied or want things to be different.
-Nonverbal communication of impatience and irritability can be shown in many ways…
+Let’s talk about trying to hide our crabbiness, another word for crabbiness is irritability.
+You may not be feeling satisfied or you may want things to be different.
+Nonverbal communication of impatience and irritability can be shown in many ways: –Tapping fingers or objects -Tapping your foot –A huff or a sigh –Rolling your eyes up –Looking at your watch or the clock -Your...
+Read More

 Why Do People Lie?
 The Importance of Communication